TheNeikos/RFCs/rfcs/6-12-2014_1_Core_Server.md

 own list of loaded modules.
 Each module has to be registered on load.
 This data is then used to process the request.
 Modules are covered in their own section.

+The basic component one needs for a request is a router.
+A router decides, based on the request what should happen next.
+The simplest router could simply decide to reject all requests.

+### 2. Task Queue

+Today the responsiveness of a webserver is limited by mostly two things, network bandwidth, and IO Operations. **C Server** tries to mitigate the time waiting on the latter by using a task queue.
+The basic premise is that if a thread is about to block it defers this by putting the current task into the background, waiting for the IO Operation to be done before allowing it to be handled again.

 Possible Drawbacks
 ------------------